sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/Probability_NOTES.md

     - $Var(x) = \mu^2 = \int_a^b (x - \sigma)^2 dx = \int_a^b x^2 dx - \sigma^2$
     - or restated in expected value: $Var(x) = E((x - \sigma)^2) = E(x^2) - \sigma^2$

+TODO: Bayes Theorem (both probab formula form and using table form), Heirachical Bayes

 Effect of plus/minus, multiply constant:
 - $E(a + bX) = a + b E(X)$
 - $SD(a + bX) = |b| SD(x)$
 - $Var(X) = b^2 SD(X)$

 - **Skew** = property of being left or right-tailed, assymetric deviation from mean. *there are multiple measures of skewness but formulae not given in lecture so skip*
-- **Kurtosis** = "fat tailed" , if I make plot fat tailed is it not just increasing variance?? - *formuula not given so SKIP*
+- **Kurtosis** = "fat tailed" (basically how much normal curve is "spread" or wide around mean: TODO confirm this), if I make plot fat tailed is it not just increasing variance??
+(TODO find answer to this question) - *formuula not given so SKIP*

-### Decision Tree, Value of Information
+### Decision Tree, Value of Information: EVPI, EVSI

 NOTE: for now only talking about binary choices, eg. whether to invest or not, NOT how much.

-EMV (Expected Monetary Value) = normal expected value, no extra value EVPI (Expected Value with Perfect Information) = Expected Value with Perfect Info - Expected Value without additional info (ie normal EV)
+**EMV (Expected Monetary Value)** = normal expected value, no extra value

+**EVPI (Expected Value with Perfect Information)** = Expected Value with Perfect Info Expected Value without additional info (ie normal EV)
     - to calculate Expected Value with Perfect Info, replace any negative payoff / loss with 0 (because with perfect info we would never invest on a losing day)
     - **Perfect Info never really happens** - instead purpose is to **set max bound on cost of info** by considering hypothetical scenario where we do know future in advance perfectly
     - *don't forget to subtract the normal EV without info!*

+**EVSI (Expected Value with Sample Info)** = EV with sample probabilities (instead of normal probabs) - normal EV (EMV)
+- TODO: write detailed about EVSI probabilities table

+**Net EVSI** = EVSI - Sample Cost

 ## THEORY DONE, GIVEN EXERCISES TODO: Lecture Note 3 - Common Probability Distributions